bostonazure/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     6.4 Task: Test the agent.

-    Run the console app and  type the city that you would like to use for the poem subject. fo example:
+    Run the console app and select option 1, after that type the city that you would like to use for the poem subject.

+    For example, you could use one of these cities:

         a.
 Paris, France